photoprism/photoprism-docs/docs/user-guide/sync/mobile-devices.md

 To sync photos and videos on your phone with PhotoPrism, you can use any app that supports WebDAV.

 !!! tldr ""
-    For security reasons, the built-in WebDAV server is disabled when running in [public mode](../../getting-started/config-options.md) without authentication.
+    You can disable WebDAV in [Advanced Settings](../settings/advanced.md).
+For security reasons, the built-in WebDAV server is automatically disabled when running in [public mode](../../getting-started/config-options.md) without authentication.

 ## PhotoSync ##